Apohaqui, New Brunswick: History

 Called Studville at first for Major Gilford Studholme, and later when parish lines were laid out became known as Studholm.

 Studholm became a station on the European and North American Railway and was renamed Apohaqui by the railway management.

-The name Apohaqui may originate from the Maliseet word Apologʼaneek.
+The name Apohaqui may originate from the Wolastoqey word Apologʼaneek.
 It may also relate to a Wolastokiyik name for junction of two streams.

 The Mi’kmaq settled in the Maritime region about 2500 years ago.
-They shared what is now New Brunswick with the Wolastokqiyik (Maliseet), who settled along the Saint John River.
+They shared what is now New Brunswick with the Wolastoqiyik (Maliseet), who settled along the Saint John River.
 The Wolastokqiyik made extensive use of this river system to travel, hunt and fish.
 It is said that they would cover amazing distances by portaging in their canoes.
-Unlike the Mi’kmaq, who often moved their camps, the Wolastokqiyik built permanent villages.
+Unlike the Mi’kmaq, who often moved their camps, the Wolastoqiyik built permanent villages.
 Here they grew corn, beans and squash.
 Their closest encampment was in Apohaqui, a neighbouring village of Sussex.

 The Maliseet people traveled the Millstream and Kennebecasis Rivers in canoes and lived in the village on the low banks opposite the junction of these rivers.
 For many years since, others found tools and arrow heads used by the Maliseet people.